rgorowsky/Message-Generator/README.md

 DB of people that post messages at different variables, add a randomizer to the time periods, be able to scrape recent data from the net and based on user details generate a sentiment statement

 # How to Run?
 the messageGenerator.ts file has the main executable functions.
-To run, open terminal and input 'node messageGenerator.js'.
-If there have been recent additions or edits, executable code will have to be converted to javascript.
-Use this command to convert the files before running 'node message_generator.js':

-tsc message_generator.ts methods.ts; or tsc *
+I have opted to not convert files to javascript but rather run directly via typescript using 'npx ts-node [executable file]'